Bhukha

 Bhukha is a 1989 Indian Sambalpuri-language film directed by Sabyasachi Mohapatra.
 The movie was produced by Mohapatra under the banner of Kumar Productions and had music by Ramesh Kumar Mahananda.
 This movie is based on the Sambalpuri play Bhukha written by Manglu Charan Biswal.
 It was the first film from Odisha to get an International Jury Award at the Gijón International Film Festival.

 Synopsis

-This film portrays the plight of the "Bajnias" or "Ganda" tribe of Odisha who are traditionally drummers by profession and the negative impact of cultural dominance by dominant class of people.
+This film portrays the plight of the "Bajnia Dombos" or Dombo community of Odisha who are traditionally drummers by profession and the negative impact of cultural dominance by dominant class of people.